Last modified 1 year

 - 0.127mm wire, 36 AWG

-In case you prefer, I leave you the link where I usually buy the Dupont cables on AliExpress.
+In case you prefer, I leave you the link where I usually buy the Dupont cables on AliExpress, which are cheaper.

 Just missing a box.

 As a box for CO2 Easy I propose you four options: